Removal of Breast Implants

 During the consultation Dr Perkins will explain the possible complications and risks of the specific procedure to provide the necessary information to enable patients to weigh up the benefits, risks and limitations of the surgery.
 The following are some of the risks associated with this procedure.

-Specific risks of breast implant removal include changes or loss in sensation of the nipple, asymmetry, skin discolouration and prolonged swelling around the operation site, further surgery may be required if an implant has ruptured and there is silicone outside of the scar capsule.
+- Specific risks of breast implant removal include changes or loss in sensation of the nipple, asymmetry, skin discolouration and prolonged swelling around the operation site.
+Ffurther surgery may be required if an implant has ruptured and there is silicone outside of the scar capsule.

-Specific risks of breast implant replacement include capsular contracture, rupture of implant, rejection of implant, asymmetry, changes or loss in sensation of the nipple, later changes in breast shape, rotation or change in position of the implant, rippling appearance, possible link to autoimmune disorders, breast-implant-associated anaplastic large cell lymphoma (BIA-ALCL) rare, breast-implant-associated SCC (BIA-SCC) rare.
+- Specific risks of breast implant replacement include capsular contracture, rupture of implant, rejection of implant, asymmetry, changes or loss in sensation of the nipple, later changes in breast shape, rotation or change in position of the implant, rippling appearance, possible link to autoimmune disorders.
+Breast-implant-associated anaplastic large cell lymphoma (BIA-ALCL) and breast-implant-associated SCC (BIA-SCC) are rare.

 Costs